soloway24/InvoiceAutomation/README.md

 dependencies when they use a Constructor with lots of parameters.
 9. PayerBanService, repo and PayerBan entity are omitted.
 They are to be implemented the same way as those of other entities that need crud operations.
+10. All interface implementation names either start with "Basic" or with a specific prefix that explains what this implementation refers to.
+For example, PaymentPlatformService and PayPalService for a specific payment platform PayPay.